ExtendRealityLtd/Tilia.CameraRigs.UnityXR/Documentation/HowToGuides/AddingAUnityXRCameraRig/README.md

 ### Step 1

-Expand the `Tilia CameraRigs UnityXR` Package directory in the Unity Project window and select then `Packages -> Tilia CameraRigs UnityXR -> Runtime -> Prefabs` directory then drag and drop the `CameraRigs.UnityXR` prefab into the Hierarchy window.
+Expand the `Tilia CameraRigs UnityXR` package directory in the Unity Project window and select then `Packages -> Tilia CameraRigs UnityXR -> Runtime -> Prefabs` directory then drag and drop the `CameraRigs.UnityXR` prefab into the Unity Hierarchy window.

 ![Adding Prefab To Scene](assets/images/AddingPrefabToScene.png)